 When it comes to life insurance, one size doesn’t always fit all.
 You might have needs or circumstances that aren’t addressed by a standard policy.
 Fortunately, you can customize your policy with add-ons such as the disability rider.
 We’ll give you a quick recap on riders below, but feel free to skip ahead if you’re ready to dive in.

 What Is A Rider, Again?

 Basically, a life insurance rider is an optional set of additional terms you can choose to add to your life insurance policy.
 Think of them as optional extras you can pay to add for additional benefits.
 These can help fill in the gaps with a standard life insurance policy should your circumstances change.
-We sort of touched on this topic last week.
+We sort of touched on this topic previously.

 Then, What’s A Disability Rider?

 A disability rider is a special kind of waiver that covers you if you become disabled and unable to work.
 This means that you can keep your insurance coverage without having to worry about making your premium payments.
 Some disability riders also offer supplementary income to help make up for your loss of income.